Disclosure: Links to other sites may be affiliate links that generate us a small commission at no extra cost to you.

 In 2016, I started to use Rev and now get transcripts for my audio recordings in less than 12 hours.

-I also found a few contractors from Upwork who do transcription well but are much slower which is okay when it is not time sensitive, but you have to hunt for them because they get a lot of work from around the world.
+I also found a few contractors from Upwork who do transcription well, but are much slower (1 day) which is okay when it is not time-sensitive, but you have to hunt for them because they get a lot of work from around the world.

-In 2018, I started using Temi to get transcripts from my audio recordings in a few minutes.
-Yes, transcripts in minutes, not hours.
+In 2018, I started using Temi to get transcripts from my audio recordings within a few minutes.
+Yes, that’s right…transcripts in minutes, not hours nor days.
 Faster and less expensive.
 Game changer!
 A 16-minute audio file gets transcribed in less than half that time thanks to machine-generated transcription which seems to improve every time I use it.
 Temi costs a fraction of the price of human-generated transcription.
 Accuracy is very close to human-generated transcription, however, I review every transcript I get back from humans or machines since there are specific words and context that most would miss if I did not.

 Now back to creating more eBooks based on audio interviews recorded and transcribed.